 Corticosteroids: Systemic corticosteroids are the primary therapy for ABPA.
-A steroid helps to relieve the symptoms and decreases airflow obstruction, decreases serum IgE and reduces peripheral blood eosinophils.
+The steroids help to relieve the symptoms and decrease airflow obstruction, decrease serum IgE and reduce peripheral blood eosinophils.
 Moreover, there is a resolution of pulmonary inflammation, pulmonary infiltrates, and it prevents irreversible lung damage.

 Oral antifungal agents: Antifungal agents act by decreasing the fungal load that reduces inflammatory activity and act as steroid-sparing agents.
 Antifungal therapy may help to decrease exacerbations.

 Antibiotics: To prevent or treat an associated secondary bacterial infection.

 Omalizumab: An anti-IgE recombinant humanized monoclonal antibody which prevents binding of IgE to Fc-epsilon RI receptor on mast cells and basophils.

 ABPA mimics many diseases that involve both airway and lung parenchyma.
 Undiagnosed lung infiltrates, pneumonia, bronchiectasis make a long list of differential diagnoses.
 Following are few diseases which should be carefully ruled out while making a diagnosis of ABPA:

 Itraconazole interferes with the hepatic metabolism of several medications, including cyclosporine, oral hypoglycemics, tacrolimus, terfenadine, cisapride, and midazolam.
 Deranged liver function test results, rash, headache, edema, nausea, vomiting, and diarrhea are the most common side effects.
 Impaired absorption is most significant with proton pump inhibitors.